 The owner will be required to pay the cost of any professional advice that the Management Company needs to take on the proposed alterations, for example, from a surveyor or structural engineer.
 If consent is granted, it may be subject to conditions and, depending on the alterations, extra work may be required to protect other owners and residents.
 For example, additional sound insulation to appropriate standards would be required underneath wooden flooring.
 The owner will also be required to agree to the conditions below, including that they would pay to rectify any damage that may be caused by the work and for remedial work if conditions are not complied with or if extra work required is not carried out.

 Under the flat leases, Management Company consent is required before work can be carried out.
 This can only be given after the Management Company or their Managing Agents receive this form, full details of the work when requested and agreement to the conditions below.
 This is necessary for the protection of all owners.
 Once we receive this initial enquiry, we will contact you to provide full details of the proposed work.
 Please apply in sufficient time, as the Managing Agent has 5 working days to reply to such queries and the Management Company will need time to consider the proposed alterations and, if necessary, to take professional advice.

 If you cannot submit this form, correct any errors marked and try again.
 If no errors are shown and you cannot submit the form, this is likely to be because your browser or security sofware is preventing this.
-If you cannot resolve this, as an alternative you can submit a paper form (PDF) to the Managing Agent.
+If you cannot resolve this, as an alternative you can submit a scan of the completed paper form (PDF) to the Managing Agent by email.

 Conditions of Consent